The Camp Directory

 Over many years I have had the pleasure and privilege of sampling the hospitality of countless different camps and lodges in the wondrous Tanzania.
 On every trip I make time to visit new camps and keep up to date on the latest offerings.
 There are some truly incredible places to stay from treehouses to baroque castles - there really is something for everyone and as I have learned not everyone is looking for the same thing.

-In The Accomodation Portfolio I have put together my top choices in each park or area.
+In The Camp Directory I have put together my top choices in each park or area.
 The camps range in cost to give options for all.
 These camps are the mainstays of the itineraries I recommend but that's not to say that they are the only great camps out there and I am always happy to include others (although there are also some that I would avoid).

 When considering acommodation for the Serengeti it is important to consider the time of year since most want to be close to the Migration if possible (and don't forget it's a vast area).
 For that reason I have a large range of 'favorites' in the portfolio for the Serengeti so that I can make sure you are in the right area for the time of year.